 Heeling, like the down stay, is also a very difficult behaviour for a dog to sustain for long periods.
 Even highly trained competition dogs only do a formal heel for 5 minute periods.
 Heeling is only used with service dogs in specific situations such as when moving through narrow areas with many people (crowds or aisles in a store) then the dog is released to go back to loose leash walking after the obstacle or group is passed.

 In loose leash walking, the dog can move within 24 inches of the handler and turns with the handler without cueing or leash tension or direction.
 The dog may be in front of, beside or even behind the handler, as long as they stay with 24 inches of the handler's leg or wheelchair.
 Quite frankly, we would not want a dog to heel very close to a chair or other medical device as they risk getting their feet run over or getting knocked into it.
 The extra distance from the handler allows the dog to safely navigate around storm drains, curbs, posts without affecting the handler's direction or movement in space.
 The dog can also move to the end of the leash to retrieve dropped objects for the handler as they move along.

-Service Dog Training Institute offers classes each month on both Settle/Relax and Loose Leash Walking because they are important enough to do so.
-Registration runs the first wed to the second wed of each month.
+Service Dog Training Institute offers classes on both Settle/Relax and Loose Leash Walking because they are important enough to do so.
+Check the catalogue page for registration information.